 The Majority of the air pollution in Tower Hamlets comes from vehicle emissions.
 Other important sources of air pollution are from onsite energy generation, central heating systems and construction sites.

 Tower Hamlets operate 4 monitoring stations in the borough.
-These are located at Mile End, Blackwall Tunnel Approach, Victoria Park and Millwall Park.
+These are located at Mile End, Victoria Park , Millwall Park and, Blackwall Tunnel Approach.
+The Blackwall Tunnel approach monitoring station is managed by TfL for the Council.
 They measure pollutants in real time which means that the pollution levels are constantly being measured and the results recorded.
-See below for a summary of the current pollution levels.

 Low exposure route map